Thanksgiving tips from metro Detroit’s top chefs

 For a fun twist on stuffing, I like to use corn bread instead of Stovetop or traditional white bread stuffing.
 Cornbread adds sweetness and some spicy pork sausage is a great way to give your Thanksgiving a little southern flare.

-John Vermiglio, Grey Ghost Detroit, fur father of two
+John Vermiglio, Grey Ghost Detroit

 Nduja Stuffing is my jam!
 Add this spicy Southern Italian salami along with toasted ciabatta, oregano, chicken stock and onions for some nice complexity.
 Put the stuffing inside the turkey and bake into your casserole dish.
 Don’t forget the wine!
 Riesling will pair great with this to cut the spice.